sakshi-sketch/Todolist/README.md

 JavaScript: The core logic of the TodoList is implemented using JavaScript for dynamic and interactive functionalities.
 CSS: Styling is done using CSS to create a clean and visually appealing user interface.
 React Icons: Icons from the React Icons library are used to enhance the user experience.

-ChatGPT
-Certainly!
-Below is a description of the TodoList React application code that you can include in your README file:

-TodoList React Application

-The TodoList React application is a simple yet effective task management tool built using React.
-It allows users to add, track, and manage their tasks with ease.

-Features

-Add New Tasks: Users can add new tasks by providing a title and description for each task.
-Mark Tasks as Completed: Tasks can be marked as completed, and the application provides a visually intuitive way to distinguish between completed and pending tasks.
-View and Manage Completed Tasks: Users can view and manage their completed tasks separately, providing a comprehensive history of accomplished activities.
-Data Persistence: The application utilizes local storage to persistently store tasks, ensuring that users don't lose their data upon refreshing the page.
-Usage

 Installation
   Clone the repository to your local machine: